-{\it Model.--} We consider a JJ consisting of two conventional $s$-wave superconducting leads overgrown on a 2D insulator pierced by a perpendicular magnetic flux, $\Phi$, see Fig.~\ref{setup}(a).
-In the following, the bulk gap of the insulator, $M$, is the largest energy scale in our system so that transport between the leads is mediated only by the 1D edge states; the bulk contribution is disregarded.
-Further, the SCs on top of the insulator strongly renormalize the chemical potential in the underlying insulator parts, thereby pushing them into a metallic phase~\cite{AliceaYacobi2014,Chris2D,Chris1D} and destroying the edge states under them abruptly, on the short length-scale of the Fermi-energy mismatch.
-Thus, the states at the edge of the 2D insulator are modeled as two disconnected 1D channels of length $L$ laterally separated by a distance $W$ with weak, point-like intra- and inter-edge (CAR) Cooper-pair (CP) injection at their ends, cf. Fig.~\ref{setup}(a).
+{\it Model.---} We consider a JJ consisting of two conventional $s$-wave superconducting leads overgrown on a 2D insulator pierced by a perpendicular magnetic flux $\Phi$, see Fig.~\ref{setup}(a).
+In the following, the bulk gap of the insulator $M$ is the largest energy scale in our system so that transport between the leads is mediated only by the 1D edge states; the bulk contribution is disregarded.
+Further, the SCs on top of the insulator strongly renormalize the chemical potential in the underlying insulator parts, thereby pushing them into a metallic phase~\cite{Lee2014,Reeg2018a,Reeg2018b} and destroying the edge states under them abruptly, on the short length scale of the Fermi-energy mismatch.
+Thus, the states at the edge of the 2D insulator are modeled as two disconnected 1D channels of length $L$ laterally separated by a distance $W$ with weak, pointlike intra- and interedge (CAR) Cooper-pair (CP) injection at their ends, cf. Fig.~\ref{setup}(a).

 The system is described by the Hamiltonian $H^\alpha=H_{E}^\alpha+H_{S}+H_{T}^\alpha$.
-Helical ($\alpha=\textrm{h}$) and nonhelical ($\alpha=\mathrm{nh}$) edge states of topological and nontopological insulators, respectively, behave according to $H_{E}^\alpha$.
-Since spins are locked to the direction of propagation in TIs, we conveniently define $H_{E}^{\mathrm{h}}=H_{E}^+$ and $H_{E}^{\mathrm{nh}}=H_{E}^+ +H_{E}^-$ with
+Helical ($\alpha=h$) and nonhelical ($\alpha=nh$) edge states of topological and nontopological insulators, respectively, behave according to $H_{E}^\alpha$.
+Since spins are locked to the direction of propagation in TIs, we conveniently define $H_{E}^{h}=H_{E}^+$ and $H_{E}^{nh}=H_{E}^+ +H_{E}^-$ with

 and $\Phi=0$ momentarily; in the following we reintroduce the Aharonov-Bohm effect of the magnetic flux in the transport of CPs, while neglecting other effects.
 Here, $\nu=\pm$ indexes the helicity of the edge states and we use $e=\hbar=1$.
 The edge state Fermi velocity is $v_F$ with a dispersion assumed approximately linear on the scale of the insulator gap, see Fig.~\ref{setup}.
 The coordinate $x$ runs over the edges and, being primarily interested in long junctions wherein boundary effects are negligible, we henceforth take $x\in(-\infty,\infty)$.
-We introduce $\psi_\nu=(\psi_{R u \nu},\psi_{L u \bar\nu},\psi_{R \ell \bar\nu},\psi_{L \ell \nu})^T$, where $\psi_{\rho\tau\sigma}$ annihilates a right (left)-moving electron, $\rho=R(L)$, in the upper (lower) edge, $\tau=u(\ell)$, with spin $\sigma$.
-The Pauli matrix $\rho_z$ acts in the right (left)-mover space.
+We introduce $\psi_\nu=(\psi_{R u \nu},\psi_{L u \bar\nu},\psi_{R \ell \bar\nu},\psi_{L \ell \nu})^T$, where $\psi_{\rho\tau\sigma}$ annihilates a right-moving (left-moving) electron, $\rho=R(L)$, in the upper (lower) edge, $\tau=u(\ell)$, with spin $\sigma$.
+The Pauli matrix $\rho_z$ acts in the right-mover (left-mover) space.